ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

   In this case, the Host resource explicitly requests no ACME handling and no TLS, then states that insecure requests must be routed instead of redirected.

-<h3 id="l4-lb-https-only-tls-terminated-at-ambassador-not-redirecting-cleartext">L4 LB, HTTPS-only, TLS terminated at $productName$, not redirecting cleartext</h3>
+<h3 id="l4-lb-https-only-tls-terminated-at-ambassador-not-redirecting-cleartext">L4 LB, HTTPS-only, TLS terminated at Emissary, not redirecting cleartext</h3>

   Configure this exactly like [case 1](#https-only-tls-terminated-at-ambassador-not-redirecting-cleartext).
 Leave `xff_num_trusted_hops` in the `ambassador` module at its default of 0.

-<h3 id="l4-lb-https-only-tls-terminated-at-ambassador-redirecting-cleartext-from-port-8080">L4 LB, HTTPS-only, TLS terminated at $productName$, redirecting cleartext from port 8080</h3>
+<h3 id="l4-lb-https-only-tls-terminated-at-ambassador-redirecting-cleartext-from-port-8080">L4 LB, HTTPS-only, TLS terminated at Emissary, redirecting cleartext from port 8080</h3>

-  This use case is not supported by $productName$ 1.1.1.
+  This use case is not supported by Emissary 1.1.1.
 It will be supported in a forthcoming release.

 ### L4 LB, HTTP-only

   Configure this exactly like [case 3](#http-only).
 Leave `xff_num_trusted_hops` in the `ambassador` module at its default of 0.

-<h3 id="l4-lb-tls-terminated-at-lb-lb-speaks-cleartext-to-ambassador">L4 LB, TLS terminated at LB, LB speaks cleartext to $productName$</h3>
+<h3 id="l4-lb-tls-terminated-at-lb-lb-speaks-cleartext-to-ambassador">L4 LB, TLS terminated at LB, LB speaks cleartext to Emissary</h3>

-  Configure this exactly like [case 3](#http-only), since by the time the connection arrives at $productName$, it will appear to be insecure.
+  Configure this exactly like [case 3](#http-only), since by the time the connection arrives at Emissary, it will appear to be insecure.
 Leave `xff_num_trusted_hops` in the `ambassador` module at its default of 0.

-<h3 id="l4-lb-tls-terminated-at-lb-lb-speaks-tls-to-ambassador">L4 LB, TLS terminated at LB, LB speaks TLS to $productName$</h3>
+<h3 id="l4-lb-tls-terminated-at-lb-lb-speaks-tls-to-ambassador">L4 LB, TLS terminated at LB, LB speaks TLS to Emissary</h3>

   Configure this exactly like [case 1](#https-only-tls-terminated-at-ambassador-not-redirecting-cleartext).
 Leave `xff_num_trusted_hops` in the `ambassador` module at its default of 0.

-  Note that since $productName$ _is_ terminating TLS, managing $productName$'s TLS certificate will be important.
+  Note that since Emissary _is_ terminating TLS, managing Emissary's TLS certificate will be important.

-<h3 id="l4-split-lb-tls-terminated-at-ambassador">L4 split LB, TLS terminated at $productName$</h3>
+<h3 id="l4-split-lb-tls-terminated-at-ambassador">L4 split LB, TLS terminated at Emissary</h3>

-  In this scenario, an L4 load balancer terminates TLS on port 443 and relays that traffic as cleartext to $productName$ on port 8443, but the load balancer also relays cleartext traffic on port 80 to $productName$ on port 8080.
+  In this scenario, an L4 load balancer terminates TLS on port 443 and relays that traffic as cleartext to Emissary on port 8443, but the load balancer also relays cleartext traffic on port 80 to Emissary on port 8080.
 (This could also be two L4 load balancers working in concert.)

   Configure this exactly like [case 2](#https-only-tls-terminated-at-ambassador-redirecting-cleartext-from-port-8080).
 Leave `xff_num_trusted_hops` in the `ambassador` module at its default of 0.

 ### L4 split LB, TLS terminated at LB

-  In this scenario, an L4 load balancer terminates TLS on port 443 and relays that traffic as cleartext to $productName$ on port 8443, but the load balancer also relays cleartext traffic on port 80 to $productName$ on port 8080.
+  In this scenario, an L4 load balancer terminates TLS on port 443 and relays that traffic as cleartext to Emissary on port 8443, but the load balancer also relays cleartext traffic on port 80 to Emissary on port 8080.
 (This could also be two L4 load balancers working in concert.)

-  This case is not supported in $productName$ 1.1.1.
+  This case is not supported in Emissary 1.1.1.
 It will be supported in a forthcoming release.

 ### L7 LB

-  In general, L7 load balancers will be expected to provide a correct `X-Forwarded-Proto` header, and will require `xff_num_trusted_hops` set to the depth of the L7 LB stack in front of $productName$.
+  In general, L7 load balancers will be expected to provide a correct `X-Forwarded-Proto` header, and will require `xff_num_trusted_hops` set to the depth of the L7 LB stack in front of Emissary.

-  - `client -> L7 LB -> $productName$` would require `xff_num_trusted_hops: 1`
+  - `client -> L7 LB -> Emissary` would require `xff_num_trusted_hops: 1`
-  - `client -> L7 LB -> L7 LB -> $productName$` would require `xff_num_trusted_hops: 2`
+  - `client -> L7 LB -> L7 LB -> Emissary` would require `xff_num_trusted_hops: 2`
   - etc.

   If using an L7 LB, **we recommend that the LB handle TLS termination and redirection of cleartext**.
 For this use case, you can use a `Host` without TLS, but still turn on redirection as a failsafe: